 Lead Product Designer

-Led the end-to-end redesign of Health.com and creation of its digital platform guide, unifying the brand’s online and print identities within Meredith’s large-scale design system post–Time Inc. acquisition.
+Led the end-to-end redesign of Health.com and creation of its digital platform guide — unifying a major consumer brand's print and digital identities within Meredith's large-scale design system, and setting the standard for 40+ brand migrations that followed.

 Overview